jekymin8232/vitalguardai-com/README.md

 **A person who is weak toward the strong and strong toward the weak is a coward.
 When politicians are cowardly, a nation declines.**

 Elon Musk actually said on X that South Korea's low birth rate and aging population are a serious concern.
 I believe this is because South Korean politicians are cowardly.

+**This is because they seek power, but avoid the responsibility that should accompany it.**

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.